Allergic rhinitis: Introduction

 Allergic rhinitis: Misdiagnosis

 A diagnosis of allergic rhinitis can be missed or delayed because in some people, symptoms, such as itchy nose and watery eyes, may be mild, not last long, or occur infrequently.
-In addition, the symptoms of the allergic rhinitis can be similar and easily attributed to other diseases, such as upper respiratory infection, influenza, or sinusitis.
-To ensure a prompt and ...more misdiagnosis »
+In addition, the symptoms of the allergic rhinitis can be similar and easily attributed to other diseases, such as upper respiratory infection, influenza, or sinusitis ...more misdiagnosis »

 Symptoms of Allergic rhinitis